Getting started with AI-powered search experimental

 Conclusion

-You have seen how to set up and perform AI-powered searches with Meilisearch and OpenAI.
-For more in-depth information, consult the reference for embedders and the hybrid
+For more in-depth information, consult the API reference for embedder settings and the hybrid search parameter.